-The Citizens Advice Bureau is now called Citizens Advice York (CAY) for short and provides independent, confidential and impartial advice to everyone who lives or works in York on their rights and responsibilities on a wide variety of issues; including welfare benefits, debt, money advice, employment, housing and homelessness, immigration, consumer, relationship breakdown and other legal matters.
+Citizens Advice York (CAY) provides independent, confidential and impartial advice to everyone who lives or works in York on their rights and responsibilities on a wide variety of issues; including welfare benefits, debt, money advice, employment, housing and homelessness, immigration, consumer, relationship breakdown and other legal matters.

 York Blind and Partially Sighted Society is a thriving, independent local charity, working to help people with sight problems to be independent.
 Our Mission is:

 To advocate, develop and provide, services and facilities which enable people who are blind or partially sighted, achieve independence with dignity, in all aspects of life and sectors of society.